Monk in Pieces: Reception

-Reviews of the world premiere were positive:
+Reviews of the film were generally positive.
 Stephen Dalton, writing in The Film Verdict, called it “an engaging, relatable, very human story about an uncompromising female artist battling to keep her unique vision alive.”
 Filmmaker Magazine’s Lauren Wissot wrote that the film “deftly reflects Monk’s own approach to her iconoclastic art, forcing us to listen with a different ear, to look closer not away.”

 Writing in Kino-Zeit, Andreas Köhnemann observed: “The scenes in which Björk describes her intense feelings and amazement are among the numerous beautiful moments of Monk in Pieces.”
 Amber Wilkinson of Screen Daily described the film as a “rich tapestry of Monk’s music… soaring vocalisations that swoop and loop across her three-octave range.”

 The Moveable Fest’s Stephen Saito called it “the best celebration that could be offered for an artist who found so much in her own voice.”

+Writing for IndieWire, David Ehrlich said "It can be hard to pinpoint why, or even how, Billy Shebar’s Monk in Pieces is so much better and more involving than the average documentary about the life of an artist….
+[The film] transcends its format because it’s less the story of an artist than it is the story of artistry itself — of what it does, of why we need it, and of how it survives in the face of a world that loves discovery almost as much as it hates anything it hasn’t already heard or seen before."

+Deadline Hollywood featured the film in its “For the Love of Docs” series of virtual screenings, writing that it “captures [Monk's] astonishing range of gifts.”

+Hyperallergic named Monk in Pieces one the “10 Best Art Films of 2025,” calling it "a vibrant mosaic of her life and work that both honors her prolific output and celebrates her singular vision.”